MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 + For SQL sign-ins: Ensure that the sign-in has appropriate permissions on the database where you are reading data.
 You can do this by adding *Connect to* and *SELECT* permissions, or by adding the sign-in to the `db_datareader` role.
 Sign-ins that create objects need `DDL_admin` rights.
 Sign-ins that must save data to tables should be added to the `db_datawriter` role.

 + For Windows authentication: You might need to create an ODBC data source on the data science client that specifies the instance name and other connection information.
-For more information, see [ODBC Data Source Administrator](https://docs.microsoft.com/sql/odbc/admin/odbc-data-source-administrator).
+For more information, see [ODBC data source administrator](https://docs.microsoft.com/sql/odbc/admin/odbc-data-source-administrator).

 ## Additional configuration